Funeral Potatoes (Cheesy Potato Casserole)

 Step 3: Add potato chips to a zip-top bag and use your hands to gently crush.
 Sprinkle about 1½ cups of potato chip crumbs evenly onto the potato mixture.

-Step 4: Bake in an oven preheated to 350 degrees F for 50 to 55 minutes, until potatoes are cooked and cheese mixture is warm and bubbly.
+Step 4: Bake in 350 degrees F preheated oven for 50 to 55 minutes.
+Cheese should be bubbly.

 This recipe is one I grew up making, and it’s great for holiday dinners, potlucks or as a side dish for Meatless Mushroom Loaf or even Broccoli Cheddar Quiche.